FerhatYilmaz1986/Customer_Transaction_Prediction/README.md

   - The data is anonimyzed, each row containing 200 numerical values identified just with a number.
   - Target values are imbalanced.
   - Similar to binary classification problems such as: is a customer satisfied?
 Will a customer buy this product?
 Can a customer pay this loan?
+  - Purpose : Helping customers understand their financial health and identify which products and services might help them achieve their monetary goals